alychinque/ChinquePortfolioWebsite/README.md

 #### Icons:
 I used four icons in the about section to illustrate the ways that I delivery my websites which are: fast, intuitive, responsive and dynamic, also I used to icons in the footer that lead the user to GitHub and LinkedIn.
 The icons are from font-awesome.

+#### Colors:
+Based in a colors research and using this knowledge was figured out the power of the colors.
+Color affects your moods, behavior, and thoughts.
+Your reactions to colors are often deeply personal and rooted in your own experiences.
+The right combination of colors can increase sales/clients.